Hourly, Daily

+Composition

+Musically, Rogers was influenced by pop music played by bands like Swervedriver and Teenage Fanclub.
+He said, "They had power, but they also had pop smarts.
+I just would hear that and go, 'Oh, I want that.'
+Thankfully, Andy and Russ went, 'Yeah, we'll go with that.
+But can we freak out at the end of every song and finish with a big calamitous things falling over?'
+'Sure'.
+It wasn't really the style of the time to write something like that.
+But that's what the band were kind of listening to.
+Pop music and power pop."

+Other influences on Rogers at the time were, "Patrick White books and Gerard Manley Hopkins poetry and definitely Kinks records.
+We did 200-and-something shows the year that we wrote that record and I was missing home.
+I guess I just needed something to keep my fragile little noggin together where we were doing these endless tours of the States."

 Reception

 Reviewed in Rolling Stone Australia at the time of release, it was noted that You Am I were moving away from their earlier "screeching guitar" rock towards gentler and more melodic music.
 The additional accompaniment of trumpets, French horns and string sections was remarked upon.
-Tim Rogers' writing was said to be, "almost totally concerned with other people, crafting intricate character sketches in The Beatles/Ray Davies tradition."
+Tim Rogers' writing was said to be, "almost totally concerned with other people, crafting intricate character sketches in the Beatles/Ray Davies tradition."

 Juice magazine complimented the musical "width" and "strongly hued richness" on the album, though wondering if old fans would respond to the less direct music.
 Lyrically, Rogers was said to have, "a thematic cohesion and eye for detail that brings to mind Neil Young or Paul Westerberg at their finest."

 In a retrospective piece titled "You Am I Is the Longest Love Affair I Have Ever Had", FasterLouder writer A.H.
 Cayley singled out Hi Fi Way and Hourly, Daily as the two high points of the band's career, which You Am I fans speak of with a "hushed reverence".

 Tim Rogers later said of the album, "I was probably listening to too many Kinks records, it must be said.
 I'm glad people like it, I don't listen to it."